cocomice/EDSS_dep_framework/README.md

 ## Docker

 Windows and Mac users can install the desktop version which comes with Docker Compose.
 The installation file can be downloaded from [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) (Mac) or [here](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) (Windows).
+In addition, make sure the **file sharing** is enabled for the disk where you work on your projects.

 Linux users please refer to the office guide [here](https://docs.docker.com/install/linux/docker-ce/centos/) for installation under different Linux distributions.